facebook/react-native-website/website/versioned_docs/version-0.56/navigatorios.md

 pop();
 ```

-Get back to the previous scene.
+Get and remove the previous scene.

 ---